jlywxy/mipi-lcd-sharp-ssd2828/readme.md

 - --
 ## PCB Layout and Manufacturing Suggestions
 1. For MIPI Differential Layout
 * Do not use LCEDA to tune line length using the tuning function only for single-ended network.
-Use a more professional tool such as KiCad(in this project) or Altium, then use their tuning function for two lines of the differential, concurrently.
+Use a more professional tool such as KiCad(using in this project)/Altium/Allegro, then use their tuning and simulation function for two lines of the differential concurrently.
 * The MIPI lines must cross the connector on the reverse side of the board, and make via holes between the pads in the connector.
 ```
 ------------------......